denotalabs/denota-protocol/contracts/src/RegistrarPlanning.md

 * Check that if module address has no code (DNE) transaction should fail

 ### V1 Audited Deployment [ABI_Breaking]
-* Move contractURI to RegistrarGovernance
 * Change "module" references to "hooks"
 * rename processX() to beforeX()?
 * Update the events so that Written doesn't have Transfer fields and Module is indexed
-* Remove the libraries from foundry bc they show up in the verification
-* Make verification multi-part since it's so long for block explorer users to find the right part
 * Remove events' timestamps parameter
 * Remove Nota struct in processX since only currency and escrowed matter
-* rename processX() to beforeX()
+* Remove the libraries from foundry (they show up in the verification)
+* Add batch metadata updating from hooks (if a global setting is changed then all it's Notas should be updated)...
+But ALL Notas?
+* Make verification multi-part since (it's so long for block explorer users to find the right part)
+* Remove DataTypes library if possible
 * Address bit flags (understand how incorrect bit flags affect safety)     [000000 -> 111111] => [00 -> FF]
     * Could have standard WTFC subfunctions and module overrides, ie: `if (module.shouldCallTransferHook){ module allows non-standard transfers } else { require(_isApprovedOrOwner(notaId)) }`
     * `emit MetadataUpdate(notaId)` only if hook is used
+    * Consider different options for hooks: call, skip call, AND disallow without call
 * Add `burn()` safer transfers, reduces module transfer logic (gas cheaper)
 * Add moduleFee on approvals
 * Use write struct if cheaper (write(Nota calldata nota({escrowed, currency, module}), owner, instant, writeData)